dislux-hapfyl/tclme/README.md

 You become expert fastest when you build the thing you actually want.

-If you want, next I can turn this into a structured mini-course: **Lesson 1: your first five Core plugins**, with exercises, expected output, and solutions.
+If you want, next I can turn this into a structured mini-course: **Lesson 1: your first five Tclme plugins**, with exercises, expected output, and solutions.